abeaumont/icfpc2017/TASKS.md

 * Make an optimal play at each step
 * Make a greedy algorithm that has tuneable co-efficients for optimizing

-### River Features (heuristics)
+### River Features for an unclaimed river
-* couldntPossiblyConnectToAMine/orphaned/unreachable -- able to detect rule out using BFS/DFS
+* couldntPossiblyConnectToAMine/orphaned/unreachable -- able to detect/rule out using BFS/DFS
-* isMineEdge
+* isAdjacentToMine
 * wouldLink2Mines
 * isBridge/bridgeValue/isTheOnlyRiverToSubGraphConnectedComponentOfSizeS https://en.wikipedia.org/wiki/Bridge_(graph_theory)
-* distanceFromMines
+* totalDistanceFromAllMines
 * howLikelyToLinkMines - ?how to compute
 * numRiversItWouldLink
 * totalNumberOfOutgoingRiversFromHeadAndTailNodes